Domskie08/Thesis/README.md

   if ((keyboardValue >970) && (keyboardValue < 982)){key = 2;} //#ok
   if (keyboardValue >982){keyboardValue=0;}
-  //NOTE: the values used above are all halfway between the value obtained with each keypress in previous test sketch }//wait until key no longer being pressed before continuing
+  //NOTE: the values used above are all halfway between the value obtained with each keypress in previous test sketch } //wait until key no longer being pressed before continuing }

-  }
+ int gramsTurns(long gramsValue, long gaugeValue)
- int gramsTurns(long gramsValue, long gaugeValue){
+ {
  int result=0;
     if(gaugeValue==20){
         result=gramsValue * 1;}